jmstark/16onions/README.md

 ========

-Before you use the testing framework, you should build the code: ant compile
+Before you use the testing framework, you should build the code:

+    ant compile

-To check if you didn't pull any terribly broken commit (other could be broken as well but may not be that bad), you should run the test suites which test the testing suite --- how ironical! ant test
+Usually the master branch should be stable.
+To check if you didn't pull any broken commit you should run the test suites which test the testing suite --- how ironical!

+    ant test

 Note that the testcases create TCP clients and servers on ports which are not chosen randomly, so if a testsuite fails please try to understand where it fails